The History of Taco Bell

 Source: PepsiCo

-In 1978, Taco Bell was acquired by consumer goods conglomerate PepsiCo, ushering the growing Mexican fast food chain into a new era of vast corporate resources and reach.
+In 1978, Taco Bell was acquired by PepsiCo, helping the Mexican fast food chain to expand globally.

 TACO BELL HAD TO RECALL UP TO $50 MILLION WORTH TACO SHELLS